-Binary logistic regression requires the dependent variable to be binary and ordinal logistic regression requires the dependent variable to be ordinal.
-Reducing an ordinal or even metric variable to dichotomous level loses a lot of information, which makes this test inferior compared to ordinal logistic regression in these cases.
+First, binary logistic regression requires the dependent variable to be binary and ordinal logistic regression requires the dependent variable to be ordinal.

 Statistics Solutions can assist with your quantitative analysis by assisting you to develop your methodology and results chapters.
 The services that we offer include: